 University of Worcester PCSOs offer free advice and kit on how to keep your bike safe

-Offering you the latest sustainable travelling tips, our PCSOs faced the weather on Travel Wednesday and helped students by marking their bikes for free to increase security, making sure you get your cycle back in case it’s stolen.
+Offering you the latest sustainable travelling tips, our PCSOs and helped students by marking their bikes for free to increase security, making sure you get your cycle back in case it’s stolen.

 This might come as a surprise, but in the UK, a bicycle is stolen on average every single minute!
 Less than 5% are returned and that’s due to the difficulty the Police face in identifying the rightful owner.
 So you can see how crucial it is to have a system that links you directly to your bike.

-If you’re using bicycles from the Bike Loan Scheme, then you don’t need to worry!
-All of them are already secure and marked with the University’s unique code number.
+If you’re using bicycles from the Woo Bikes Scheme, then you don’t need to worry!
+All of them are already secure and marked with the University’s SMART water.
 You might wonder where that is, but here comes the trick: you don’t actual see it.